igzym/advent-of-code/2024/D07/README.md

 ## Skill required

-part 1 Parsing, combinatorics, code interpretation part 2
+- part 1: Parsing, combinatorics, code interpretation
+- part 2: A simple extension of part 1 by generalizing from radix-2 (binary) numbers to general radix, for variations generation

 ## Answers

 - part 1: 2664460013123
-- part 2:
+- part 2: 426214131924213